-WIll Smith confronts Chris Rock, then wins best actor Oscar
+Will Smith confronts Chris Rock, then wins best actor Oscar

 The joke missed, badly.

+The Los Angeles Police Department said in a statement that it was aware of the incident.

+“The incident involved one individual slapping another,” the statement read.
+“The individual involved has declined to file a police report.
+If the involved party desires a police report at a later date, LAPD will be available to complete an investigative report.”

-“That was the greatest night in the history of television,” Rock said, then resumed his role as presenter.
+“That was the greatest night in the history of television,” Rock said before resuming his role as presenter.

 A few minutes later, rapper Sean Combs — on stage to introduce a tribute to “The Godfather” — tried to play peacemaker and suggested Smith and Rock settle their differences at an Oscars afterparty.